vedph/cadmus-codicology/README.md

 ## History

+- 2023-08-06:
-- 2023-08-06: adding `CodLocation` macro for graph mappers.
+  - add `CodLocation` macro for graph mappers.
+  - fixed `CodLocationEndleaf` out of synch values (frontend was more up to date).

 ### 5.0.8